How to Jump Higher with Our Vertical Jump Guide

-Some players thinking jumping off two feet to be more comfortable, but it’s different for every player.
-Take time while you’re practice your jump to find what’s the most comfortable for you.
-As you’re learning the right way to jump, comfort is crucial because you don’t want to hurt yourself making a move that feels awkward.
-You want to be comfortable taking off and landing - and that can be done a number of different ways.
+Some players think jumping off two feet is more comfortable, but it’s different for every player.
+Take time while you’re practicing your jump to find what’s the most comfortable for you.
+As you’re learning the right way to jump, comfort is crucial because you don’t want to hurt yourself by making a move that feels awkward.
+You want to be comfortable taking off and landing - and that can be done in a number of different ways.

 If you can jump high enough to dunk, but you’re having a hard time going up with the basketball in one hand, the solution is to start small and work your way up.
 A smaller ball such as a soft golf ball or tennis ball is a great starting point.
 From there, move slowly to a mini-basketball.
 It will provide more of a challenge but still be easy to palm as you go up.
 Once you can dunk the mini ball, try moving on to a volleyball until finally a regulation basketball.

 Want to increase your vertical jump for volleyball fast?
 The easy way is to use our vertical jump bands and wear them while you practice your spikes!
 Just put on the vertical jump bands during volleyball practice and you'll be training your vertical jump while you are also practicing your volleyball skills.
 This means you don't have to do extra vertical jump workouts to gain inches on your jumping ability.